 Yes, this is a risk most people hope for: The risk that you will live too long.
-We are living longer and our life expectancy keeps going up.
-If you and your spouse are both 65 right now, there is a better than 60% chance that one of you will live past age 90.
-So, not only does your nest egg have to survive the ups and downs of the market, it may have to do that for another 30-40 years.
+We are living longer, and our life expectancy keeps going up.
+About one out of four 65-year-olds today will live past 90.1 So, not only does your nest egg have to survive the ups and downs of the market, it may have to do that for another 30 to 40 years.

-Of course the government is planning on getting hold of your retirement dollars.
+Of course, the government is planning on getting ahold of your retirement dollars.
 Depending upon your overall income, they may tax some or most of your Social Security.
-If you have money in IRAs or 401ks, they will tax it when you take it out.
-You may put this off for a while, but beyond age 70 they will require you to start taking out an ever-increasing percentage each year.
+If you have money in IRAs or 401(k)s, they will tax it when you take it out.
+You may put this off for a while, but beyond age 70, they will require you to start taking out an ever-increasing percentage each year.
 If you leave it to your kids, they will then be taxed on it as they are required to take it.